Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: Uncertainty and certainty relations for design-structured POVMs

 Finally, we test the discussed estimates with the $7$-design obtained from a deformed snub cube.
-The regular snub cube has $60$ equal edges, and its $24$ vertices form a $3$-design \cite{hardin96}.
-Moving these vertices slightly, one can obtain a 7-design.
-In detail, this step is described in \cite{hardin96}.
+The regular snub cube has $60$ equal edges, and its $24$ vertices form a $3$-design.
+Moving these vertices slightly, one can obtain a 7-design \cite{hardin96}.
 The resulting $7$-design was first found by McLaren \cite{laren63}.
-In Fig. \ref{fig6}, we plot the estimates of interest for the McLaren design.
+In Figure \ref{fig6}, we plot the estimates of interest for the McLaren design.
 A range for possible values of the Shannon entropy is more narrow than in the previous examples.
-Another consequence of increasing $t$ is that ID-estimate becomes insufficient for states with moderate mixedness.
-Now, the difference between LCh-estimate and ID-estimate is almost three times more than the difference between UCh-estimate and LCh-estimate.
-Again, all five curves tend to coincide closely to the maximally mixed state.
+Another consequence of increasing $t$ is that ID-estimate becomes insufficient for states beyond a vicinity of the maximally mixed one.
+For pure states, the difference between LCh-estimate and ID-estimate is almost three times the difference between UCh-estimate and LCh-estimate.
+All five curves tend to coincide on the right.
 The two-sided estimate (\ref{kpoche}) gives better results for states with low mixedness.
-For sufficiently mixed states, the two-sided estimate (\ref{kpotay}) is preferable.
-At the same time, distinctions between these estimates are less than in the previous examples.
+Otherwise, the two-sided estimate (\ref{kpotay}) is preferable.
+Distinctions between these estimates are less than in the previous examples.